February 12,2021 ushers in the Year of the Ox: a year that will heal the wounds of 2020 and bring good luck to all aspects of life.

 People Born in the Year of the Ox

-PEOPLE born in the Year of the Ox are unique and highly gifted.
-They are extremely intelligent, bright and peace loving people and everybody loves to be around them.
-Ox people can overcome recent setbacks and obstacles in 2009, so look forward to a year in which to shine, either personally, professionally, or both.
+Like the wild oxen that run freely in the fields, people born in the Year of the Ox are unique and gifted.
+They are extremely intelligent, bright, loyal and peace loving.
+Everyone loves to be around them.
+In 2021 Ox people can overcome recent setbacks and obstacles, so look forward to a year in which to shine, either personally, professionally, or both.

-President Barack Obama, Vincent Van Gogh, Adolph Hitler, Jack Nicholson, Jane Fonda, Walt Disney, Anthony Hopkins
+President Barack Obama, Vincent Van Gogh, Adolph Hitler, Jack Nicholson, Jane Fonda, Walt Disney, Anthony Hopkins, Charles Lindbergh, Robert Kennedy